 Lake County has an excellent personnel system providing for hiring and advancement on the basis of qualifications and performance without regard to race, color, ancestry, national origin, religious creed, sex, gender identity, sexual orientation, physical or mental disability, medical condition (cancer related as defined in Section 12926(F) of the Government Code 12990), age, marital status, or other non-merit factors.
 Women and minorities are encouraged to apply.

-Veterans of the armed forces of the U.S. who have received Honorable Discharges within the last three years from active duty, shall receive an additional five points added to his/her final composite test score.
+Veterans of the armed forces of the U.S. who have received an Honorable Discharge from active duty, shall receive an additional five points added to his/her final composite test score.
 This preference will apply only to the first appointment to any permanent County position.
 A copy of a valid DD214 must be submitted on or before the final filing date in order to be eligible for Veterans Preference points.

 All candidates will be required to pass a County physical examination or medical questionnaire screening prior to permanent appointment.